iornstein/minotaur/README.md

 as low as possible `:)`.

 ## how to run
 You can run this with [docker](https://docs.docker.com/docker-for-mac/install/).
-Simply run `docker-compose up`.
+Simply run `docker-compose up --build`.
 You can visit the front-end at `http:localhost:3000`